Helen’s first car was a navy blue 1959 Monte Carlo. In her first 48 years of driving, she was

 – Do I not drive as often as I used to because I am questioning my own driving ability?

-– Do I have trouble effectively using the break and gas pedals?
+– Do I have trouble effectively using the brake and gas pedals?
 Do I ever confuse the two?

 If you are answering yes to most of these questions, it might be time to consider other